 Bulk writes

 This guide covers common patterns for bulk writes in FQL.
-You use bulk writes to create, update, or delete multiple collection documents in a single transaction.
+You use bulk writes to create, update, or delete multiple collection documents in a single query.

 Import documents from a CSV or JSON